 You may have noticed the new "Beta Editor" button on the Amara platform.
 That's because we are officially retiring our Legacy subtitle editor, and replacing it with some new features we hope will help you subtitle easier!
 We listened to feedback from our users and built some improvements into a beta version of the new editor, which will soon be incorporated into the main platform.
-We’ll incorporate all the new beta features into the editor on May 27th, 2019.
+We’ll incorporate all the new beta features into the editor soon.

 Until then, you can switch to the beta editor for any of your subtitling work by clicking the “Beta Editor” button in the upper right of the editor screen, and switch back using the “Default Editor” button in the same spot.